YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 #### Selene

-The library uses [`selene`](https://github.com/Kampfkarren/selene) lua linter.
+The library uses [`selene`](https://github.com/Kampfkarren/selene) Lua linter.
 The linter can detect various errors such as undefined variables/modules, zero divison, shadowing parameters and etc.
-We can easily customize standard modules and global variables which are available in scripts, so we can avoid undefined something errors of buitin functions or pre-defined global variables in Redis lua context (such as `cmsgpack`, `cjson`, `ARGV`).
+We can easily customize standard modules and global variables which are available in scripts, so we can avoid undefined something errors of buitin functions or pre-defined global variables in Redis Lua context (such as `cmsgpack`, `cjson`, `ARGV`).

 Here, rather than `selene` itself, I want to use its library part (`selene-lib`) because I just want to call linter logic from my proc macro.
 While there's some documentation of `selene` as a binary, I couldn't find much about `selene-lib`.
 But we can easily find out the usage of the library by checking the `selene` code.